 Taxable income generally includes foreign-sourced income even if you were not resident in New Zealand when that income was earned.
-New residents can exclude their non-resident foreign-sourced income if they reasonably expect their taxable income to be lower than their total income from the tax year before becoming a New Zealand resident.
+New residents can exclude their non-resident foreign-sourced income for either the income year in which they became a New Zealand resident or the following income year if they reasonably expect their taxable income to be significantly lower than their total income from the tax year before becoming a New Zealand resident.